Swinburne student shines in science communication

 - Science student Meaghan Smith won Let’s Torque 2019, a public speaking competition for university students in science, technology, engineering and maths (STEM)

-- Meaghan developed a passion for science communication while working with Swinburne researcher Dr Rosalie Hocking, as part of the Pridmore Women in STEM Vacation Research Scholarship
+- Meaghan developed a passion for science communication while working with Swinburne researcher Dr Rosalie Hocking

-- Meaghan wants other students to get involved in science communication by participating in Swinburne’s STEM public speaking competition, Start Talking
+- Meaghan is hosting Swinburne’s inaugural STEM public speaking competition, Start Talking

 Swinburne Science student Meaghan Smith is this year’s winner of the inter-university public speaking competition, Let’s Torque.